greird/the-release-note/README.md

 ### Sending a New Releases digest to one user

-`python3 the-release-note.py -u 5 mail@mail.com -s 7`
+`python3 the-release-note.py -u 5 -m mail@mail.com -s 7`

 This will send all albums from user ID 5's favourite artists, released in the past 7 days, to mail@mail.com.